Wilmington massacre: The White Declaration of Independence

 The group then decided to give the city's black residents 12 hours to comply with it.
-Alexander Manly had already shut his press down and left town when he was alerted, by a white friend, that the Red Shirts were going to lynch him that night.
+Alexander Manly had been alerted, by a white friend, that the Red Shirts were going to lynch him that night so had already shut his press down and had left town.
 Manly's friend gave him $25 and told him a password to bypass white guards on Fulton Bridge, as bands of Red Shirts were patrolling the banks, trains, and steamboats.
-Once Manly, along with his brother Frank and two other fair-skinned black men, Jim Telfain and Owen Bailey, approached the guards, after escaping through the woods, the guards let them pass.
-The guards, believing the four men to be white, also invited them to the "necktie party" they were going to that evening for "that scoundrel Manly".
-The guards even loaded their buggies with Winchester rifles in case they spotted Manly on their way out of the city.
+Manly, along with his brother Frank and two other fair-skinned black men, Jim Telfain and Owen Bailey, escaped through the woods on horse-drawn buggies.
+When they approached the guards at the bridge and gave the password, the guards let them pass.
+The guards, believing the four men to be white, invited them to a "necktie party" that evening for "that scoundrel Manly".
+The guards loaded their buggies with Winchester rifles in case they spotted Manly on their way out of the city.

 Waddell's Committee of Twenty-Five summoned the Committee of Colored Citizens (CCC), a group of 32 prominent black citizens, to the courthouse at 6:00 pm.
 They told the CCC of their ultimatum, instructing them to direct the rest of the city's black citizens to fall in line.
-When the black men asked to reason with them and pleaded that they could not control what Manly did, or what any other black person would do, Waddell responded that the "time had passed for words".
+When the black men tried to reason with them and pleaded that they could not control what Manly did, or what any other black person would do, Waddell responded that the "time had passed for words".

-The black men left the courthouse and went to David Jacob's barbershop on Dock Street, where they wrote a reply to the committee's ultimatum:
+The members of the CCC left the courthouse and went to David Jacob's barbershop on Dock Street, where they wrote a reply to the committee's ultimatum:

 Lawyer Armond Scott wrote the letter and was instructed by the committee to personally deliver the response to Waddell's home, at Fifth and Princess Streets, by 7:30 a.m. the next day, November 10.
-Scott was afraid, and left the response in Waddell's mailbox.
-Scott later claimed that the letter Waddell had published in newspapers was not the letter he wrote.
+Scott left the response in Waddell's mailbox.
+Scott later claimed that the letter Waddell published in newspapers was not the letter he wrote.
 He said that the letter he authored expressed that Manly had ended publication of The Daily Record two weeks before the election, thereby eliminating the "alleged basis of conflict between the races".